 Following its 2019 launch, the all-electric truck experienced delays due to multiple issues.
-Even with the completion of the production car, Tesla enthusiasts may have to wait longer.
+However, three Tesla Cybertruck models are now confirmed to be available for purchase in 2024 and 2025.

 Key Takeaways